|

 The regulatory environment surrounding loans against

-property in India can be complex and subject to change, which presents a
+property in India is complex and subject to change, which presents a

 significant challenge for both lenders and borrowers.
 Banks and Non-Banking